This article is about using aluminum boats in saltwater and how to protect it.

 Seal crevices and joints that would otherwise trap saltwater.

 Living with your boat in saltwater will require lots of preventive protection like sealing any cracks and joints and avoiding any channels that would otherwise trap water.
+Avoid scratches at all costs.

 Another thing to avoid is dead airspaces and carpeting that prevent moisture and condensation from draining away.